bluestarburst/ARWorld/README.md

-# AR is epic
+# Ourworlds!
-that is all

-also, the website is [here](https://bluestarburst.github.io/ARWorld/)
+This project is an IOS Application that creates virtual AR spaces that you can share and see at the same time with others.
+It uses Apple's ARWorldMapping and Anchor system however the data is stored in Firebase so I hope to make it Android compatible.

+The link to the github website that allows users to upload *.glb 3D objects to storage and view on their phone is [here](https://bluestarburst.github.io/ARWorld/)

-the link to the app store is [here](https://apps.apple.com/us/app/ourworlds/id1663719945)
+The link to the app on the Apple Appstore is [here](https://apps.apple.com/us/app/ourworlds/id1663719945)

+JPMorgan plz plz plz let me go to the Code For Good Hackathon!
+I worked really hard on all this stuff and I'm sure I can be a great asset to any team I am a part of.
+I will work hard to make sure I am useful to my teammates!

 # Todo
 1.) finish previews (add report feature)